 The 10 Biggest Public Speaking Errors (and How to Avoid Them)

-In the 24 years since Roger Ailes published his book You Are the Message, the components of effective communication haven't changed.
-Technology has advanced, but the principles of great public speaking are the same.
-Perhaps the best book ever written on speech performance, Ailes' work is insistent that you as speaker are the major factor in whether you are trusted, believed, and followed.
+In the twenty-seven years since Roger Ailes published his book You Are the Message, the components of effective communication haven't changed.
+Technology has leaped forward, of course, but the principles of great public speaking are the same.
+And so it's no surprise that Ailes' work is insistent that you as speaker are the major factor in whether you are trusted, believed, and followed.